Skip to main content

 wiremock/wiremock-runner:latest

-The Runner will validate that the container is configured to run any of the available modes at startup regardless of the configured default mode.
+The Runner will validate that the container is configured to run any of the available modes at startup, regardless of the configured default mode.

 Record Many Mode

-The Runner can be started in RecordMany mode.
-This mode starts a multi-domain recording session as the runner starts up and will continue to record until the runner is stopped.
-More information on this can be found in the WireMock Runner Record Many documentation.
+One of the Runner’s available modes is record-many mode.
+This mode starts a multi-domain recording session that will record requests to your configured services and flush the results to WireMock Cloud.
+More information on this mode can be found in the WireMock Runner Record Many documentation.